-In Q2, Parkit continued its transformation into an industrial real estate platform by adding 3 additional investment properties, continuing its development of its expansion properties and streamlining the operations.
+In Q3, Parkit continued its transformation into an industrial real estate platform by continuing its development of its expansion properties, actively driving leasing activity through extension of current tenants, and streamlining operations.
 The Company's parking operations continued to improve as air travel and business activity recover from the effects of COVID-19.